 Combine overhead fans with light kits for outstanding ambient lighting.
 Artisans are coming up with new designs all the time and you’ll find chandeliers made of antlers, wood, cast iron, leather, copper and glass.

-Some Sources for Log Cabin Light Fixtures and Rustic Lighting:
+Sources for Log Cabin Light Fixtures and Rustic Lighting

-Antler lighting using cast horns; 25 different designs of lamps, chandeliers, sconces and more from
+- Antler lighting using cast horns; 25 different designs of lamps, chandeliers, sconces and more from Cast Horn Designs.

-Beautiful hand-forged iron lighting; choose from Western Ranch, Old World and Safari collections, created by
+- Beautiful hand-forged iron lighting; choose from Western Ranch, Old World and Safari collections, created by Fire Mountain Forge.

 The light fixtures in your cabin are part and parcel of your overall design scheme so think of them as pieces of furniture.
 Don’t skimp on quality or looks just because your lights may be suspended over your head.
 Whether your look is rustic and woodsy or contemporary, there are fixtures to suit your taste.

 - SET OF 2 TABLE LAMPS: Light up your home with elements of the outdoors.
 It's an upscale touch of mountain retreat style that is sure to be a big conversation piece

 - RUSTIC CABIN STYLE: This rugged mix of faux rock, antlers and pinecone accents create a woodsy lodging feel that is sure to add an element of warmth to any room

 - SILHOUETTE SHADE: The paper hardback shade is the perfect finishing touch with scattered silhouettes of trees.
 Easily cast a warm glow with the on/off pull chain